cesarvr/blog/content/post/image-streams.md

 node-build       docker-registry.default.svc:5000/hello01/node-build
 ```

-As you might see it share the same name with the BuildConfig, we just need to subscribe our deployment controller using ```oc set trigger```:
+We see here that it share the same name with the BuildConfig, we just need to subscribe our deployment controller using ```oc set trigger```:

 ```
 oc set triggers dc/node-ms --from-image=hello01/node-build:latest -c default-container
 ```

-First parameter is the DeploymentConfig, second paramter is the image stream and the third is the name of the container, this because pods can run more that one container inside.
+First parameter is the DeploymentConfig, second paramter is the image stream and the third is the name of the container **default-container** is the name by default.
 Let's take a look at the final result.

 ![automatic deployment](https://github.com/cesarvr/hugo-blog/blob/master/static/static/ocp-deploy/ocp-automatic-deploy.gif?raw=true)